Economic situation Untapped potential

 Street vendor in Tanzania

-The services sector contributes roughly one third to gross domestic product (GDP).
+The services sector accounts for roughly a quarter of gross domestic product (GDP).
 That includes tourism, which is an important foreign exchange earner and source of employment for the country.
 The COVID-19 pandemic hit the industry especially hard.
 Revenues slumped, countless jobs were lost in the tourism sector and in other related sectors.
 After travel restrictions were lifted, however, tourists returned to the country.
-In 2022, the country saw a significant increase in tourist numbers.
+In 2023, the country saw a significant increase in tourist numbers.

 Private investors are hesitant

-Tanzania’s diversity of landscapes and its rich biodiversity are already very important economic factors for the country.
-However, there is still considerable potential for growth in the tourism sector.
-So far, a large part of the protected areas is not developed for tourism and the local population receives little benefit from the country's wealth of natural resources.
-A sustainably managed tourism sector could increase public revenues, would create new jobs and at the same time make a decisive contribution towards conserving the country’s biodiversity.
+So far, a large part of the protected areas is not developed for tourism and the local population receives little benefit from the country’s wealth of natural resources.
+A sustainably managed tourism sector could increase public revenues, would create new jobs and at the same time make a decisive contribution towards protecting the climate and conserving the country’s biodiversity.